ale-eulacio/data310/project_2_writeup.md

 ![boosted_class5_probs](boosted_class5_probs.png)

-The average AUC of all of the boosted trees models was 0.7232, making it the best performing model.
-ELABORATE MORE.
+Of all of the models, the Boosted Decision Trees model was the most effective at predicting wealth outcomes.
+The average AUC of all of the boosted trees models was 0.7232, making it by far the highest AUC average.
+I dont know why, but some of the boosted trees AUC curves had a weird slant to them, but it did not seem to affect the models efficiency.
+Even with how simple this model is, it is very cool to see how solid of a model we can work with.
+It's still not great, only being on a verage 0.7232, but with how little tuning and messing with hyperparameters we did, it is pretty impressive.
+I really liked this project because of the practicality of the data.
+I've never worked with such "real" data in college.
+I look forward to possibly coming back to these models in the future and improving them even more!